A flag raising ceremony to mark the start of Armed Forces Day celebrations, was held on 24 June at Sandhurst Memorial Park.

-The event was held as part of Armed Forces Day, the annual national campaign that gives everyone the opportunity to show their support for the armed forces past and present, including currently serving troops, service families, reservists, veterans and cadets.
+Armed Forces Day is the annual national campaign that gives everyone the opportunity to show their support for the Armed Forces past and present, including currently serving troops, service families, reservists, veterans and cadets.

-Cllr Alvin Finch, Mayor of the borough of Bracknell Forest said:
+Cllr McKenzie, Mayor of the borough of Bracknell Forest, said: